 Any person in Texas must report instances of abuse or neglect of a child that they become aware of.
 Some of us- teachers, doctors, or nurses, to name a few- must make a report within two days of discovering information about a child being abused or neglected.
 The failure to do so is a crime.
 This is a great motivator for people to report possible abuse or neglect instances even if the underlying facts are not sufficient to substantiate that kind of significant allegation.

 These reports are done anonymously, which means that it is unlikely that you will be able to find out who made the report against you.
 The reasoning for keeping these reporters confidential is pretty simple- if you found out who made the report against you, it could result in you acting harmfully towards that personal as payback for making a report identifying you as a possible abuser or neglect of a child.

 What is the CPS caseworker looking for in an investigation?

-If CPS determines that there is nothing in your home that would result in a threat of harm to your child, then your investigation should be closed quickly.
+If CPS determines that nothing in your home would result in a threat of harm to your child, then your investigation should be closed quickly.
 Allegations of abuse or neglect should be ruled out.
 CPS must contact you to inform you of closing any investigation into you, your child, and your family.

 Likewise, even if CPS identifies a condition in your home that could result in harm befalling your child.
 Still, you are able and willing to take some preventative action to keep your child from being harmed by that condition; your investigation will likely be closed as soon as the condition is repaired.
-Simple household dangers like a leaky roof, holes in the floor, or household cleaners being within reach of the child are examples that come to my mind when discussing this topic.
+Simple household dangers like a leaky roof, holes in the floor, or household cleaners being within reach of the child come to my mind when discussing this topic.